space-wizards/website-content/content/post/17_08_17-progress-report-4-robust-content-framework.md

 3D has more advantages than scaling though.
 It would allow us to make rotation a possibility, and probably make multi-z a lot less of a hassle too.

-We're still experimenting with the practicality of making 3D models, art style, tooling, etc... **The game will stay top down 3D**, this is only a visual change.
+We're still experimenting with the practicality of making 3D models, art style, tooling, etc... **The game will stay top down**, this is only a visual change.
 Seriously don't freak out I know this is a big decision and highly controversial.
 If it seriously doesn't work we'll revert to 2D and have our scaling artifacts instead.

 # Robusting the SFML